A New School of Veterinary Medicine.

 An industrious state, a growing state, a scenic state.
 Now, it’s time to invest in a healthy state—for humans and animals alike.

 No longer forced to choose from out-of-state colleges, the next generation of veterinarians will learn, practice, and serve where they’re needed most: in their home state of Arkansas.
-And they’ll enter the profession with less debt than their counterparts who left the state to earn their degrees.
 That’s a win-win for local students and communities alike.

-Veterinary practices, of course, require a range of supporting professional services, including clinical and administrative assistance.
-Jobs like these help fuel local economies.
-And every practice will depend on robust supply chains of both technical equipment and day-to-day supplies.
+Veterinary practices, of course, are small businesses that help fuel local communities.
+They create jobs, including clinical and administrative positions.
+And every practice will depend on robust supply chains of both medical equipment and day-to-day supplies.
+Veterinarians often become community leaders.

-An infusion of new and ambitious professional talent will bring even more energy to an industry that must keep up with growing demand.
-From individual offices to larger practices, veterinary care in general will benefit from stronger competition and collaboration.
+An infusion of new and ambitious professional talent will bring even more energy to a profession that must keep up with growing demand.
+From individual offices to larger practices, veterinary care in general will benefit from an adequate workforce comprised of well-trained, talented veterinarians.
+The profession will also benefit from graduates that choose career paths other than private practice.

 From the president